 is set to true

-, provide the URL to the private container registry without namespaces.
+, provide the hostname of the private container registry without namespaces.
 Otherwise, leave empty.SKIP_PUSH_IMAGES

 (optional): Leave false